How to say WHAT in Italian?

 Quale…? – Quali…?

-Let’s start from staying that the Italian interrogative Che?, Cosa? or, Che cosa? are used with verbs (actions).
+Let’s start from saying that the Italian interrogatives Che, Cosa or, Che cosa are used with verbs (actions).

 - Che fai stasera? – What are you doing tonight?